TaitoUnited/taito-templates/infrastructure/linux/README.md

 Initial configuration:

-1. Get one or two Debian servers from any provider and enable automatic backups for them, if such option is available.
+1. Get one or two Debian servers from any provider.
+You might also want to enable automatic backups for them, if such option is available.
 2. Configure DNS for the servers (e.g. _.dev1.mydomain.com, _.prod1.mydomain.com).
 3. Check that ssh login works properly with domain name x prefix (e.g. x.dev1.mydomain.com, x.dev1.mydomain.com).
 This step adds servers to known hosts.
-4. Configure all the "CHANGE" parts in taito-config.sh.
+4. Configure all the "CHANGE" parts in taito-config.sh and ansible playbook files.
 5. Apply infrastructure changes with `taito zone apply` for both development and production.
 To save time, you can run taito commands for both simultaneously in two different terminals.
 Note that if you login as root the first time, you need to run the `taito zone apply` command again as a normal user using ssh key authentication, as one of the steps disables root ssh access and therefore interrupts process.
 6. Create personal or organizational taito-config.sh file based on settings shown by `taito project settings`.